ishita-dg/ScrambleTests/README.md

 Codebase for Dasgupta et al. 2018, submission to CogSci.

 Code to generate Compositional dataset based on comparisons, SNLI data analysis and scripts for augmented training is in the training-exepriments branch.

-Code in main branch sets up classifiers, downloads data etc.
+Code in main branch generates a smaller but more general composotional dataset, sets up classifiers, downloads and tokenizes data.

 ## Instructions ##
 ### Getting data ###